pullias/otf/README.md

-# otf
+# OTF
+Based off the work by `/u/fireislander` on Reddit.

 A utility for pulling data from your Orange Theory account for better data analysis

-* Install `requests` library. `pip3 install requests`
-* Update lines 4 and 5 with your OTF email and password
-* `python3 main.py`

 ### This script will currently display
 * \# of classes by coach